51st Infantry Regiment (Russian Empire): November Uprising

-Fighting in the Caucasus
+1840s: Caucasus

-On 28 January 1833, when the entire infantry of the Imperial Russian Army was reorganized, the regiment, with the addition of the 2nd Battalion of the 48th Jaeger Regiment, was named Lithuanian Jaeger and was assigned four battalions.

-In 1841, the 2nd battalion was sent to the Caucasus, to the Black Sea coastline, and took part in an expedition to the land of the Ubykhs.
-On 22 January 1842, the regiment's 2nd battalion was assigned to the separate Caucasian corps, with a new battalion being formed in the regiment to replace the lost one.
+In 1841, the 2nd Battalion was sent to the Caucasus, where it was stationed along the Black Sea coast and took part in an expedition against the Ubykhs.
+On 22 January 1842, the battalion was transferred to the Separate Caucasian Corps, and a new 2nd Battalion was formed to replace it in the regiment.

-On 8 January 1844, three battalions set out for the Caucasus and were assigned to guard the Georgian Military Road.
-In the same year, the 1st battalion took part in several expeditions in Little Chechnya to punish the rebellious Karabuzakhs and skirmished many times with the mountaineers.
+On 8 January 1844, three battalions were sent to the Caucasus and assigned to guard the Georgian Military Road.
+That same year, the 1st Battalion took part in several expeditions in Little (Western) Chechnya against the Orstkhoy, who were resisting Russian rule.
+The battalion was repeatedly engaged in skirmishes with the mountain forces.

-On 27 February 1845, a battalion of the Uglitsky Jaeger Regiment was attached to the regiment, which made up its 5th battalion.
-In 1845, the 1st battalion was assigned to the Chechen detachment and, participating in the Dargin campaign, distinguished itself in the Ichkerin battle, when capturing the ruins near Gerzel-aul.
-For the Dargin campaign, the 1st battalion received a new banner on March 18, 1846 with the inscription "For the campaign to Andi in June and the capture of Dargo on July 6, 1845".
+On 27 February 1845, a battalion of the Uglitsky Jaeger Regiment was attached to the Lithuanian Jaeger Regiment, becoming its 5th Battalion.
+Later that year, the 1st Battalion was assigned to the Chechen detachment and took part in the Dargo campaign.
+It distinguished itself at the Battle of Ichkeria and during the capture of the ruins near Gerzel-Aul.
+In recognition of its service during the campaign, the 1st Battalion received a new banner on 18 March 1846, bearing the inscription: "For the campaign to Andi in June and the capture of Dargo on July 6, 1845."

-On 16 December 1845, the 2nd and 3rd battalions were allocated to form the Kuban Jaeger Regiment, so the Lithuanian Regiment had four battalions.
+On 16 December 1845, the 2nd and 3rd Battalions were transferred to form the Kuban Jaeger Regiment.
+The Lithuanian Regiment consequently had four battalions.

 Hungarian Revolution of 1848

-On 10 May 1849, during the Hungarian Revolution of 1848, the regiment campaigned in Transylvania and participated in a battle in the Oytuz gorge on July 11.
+On 10 May 1849, during the Hungarian Revolution of 1848, the regiment campaigned in Transylvania and participated in a battle in the Oytuz gorge on July 11 during the Summer Campaign.